Multi-Jet Production in Deep Inelastic Scattering with Pythia: Computational setup and validation

 Quark masses are taken in the four-flavour scheme and the $b$-quark mass is set to $m_b = 4.7~\mathrm{GeV}$.
 The PDF choice is \texttt{NNPDF40\_lo\_pch\_as\_01180} \cite{NNPDF:2021njg} interfaced via the LHAPDF6 package \cite{Buckley_2015}.
 According to the PDF, we use a value of $\alpha_\mathrm{S}(m_Z) = 0.118$ in the hard scattering.

 We consider two different renormalization- and factorization-scale choices, namely

 and their variations by a factor of $2$, which is a standard way of quantifying the uncertainty of theory calculations and Monte Carlo predictions.
-Here, $p_{\mathrm{T}}$ refers to the transverse momentum in the Breit frame and its average is taken as
+Here, $p_{\mathrm{T}}$ refers to the transverse momentum in the Breit frame and its scalar sum is taken as

 This scale choice takes into account events for which $Q^2$ is not necessarily the hardest energy scale of the process.
-When using a dynamic merging scale of eq. \eqref{eq013:DynamicTMS}, our default choice of the reference scale is $\tilde{t}_\mathrm{MS} = (5~\mathrm{GeV})^2$ and $S=0.7$ for the $S$-parameter, which we have observed to yield good overall agreement with data.
+Notice that in case of only one outgoing parton $H_\mathrm{T} = 0$ in the Breit frame.
+When using a dynamic merging scale of eq. \eqref{eq2.26:DynamicTMS}, our default choice of the reference scale is $\tilde{t}_\mathrm{MS} = (5~\mathrm{GeV})^2$ and $S=0.7$ for the $S$-parameter, which we have observed to yield good overall agreement with data.
 The dynamic merging scale is to be used with the standard choice of factorization scale $\mu_\mathrm{F}^2 = Q^2$.

-Reflecting the above discussion, we consider three separate merging setups: \begin{itemize} \item CKKW-L with dynamic merging scale as in eq. \eqref{eq013:DynamicTMS} and $ \mu_\mathrm{R}^2 = \mu_\mathrm{F}^2 = Q^2$, \item CKKW-L with fixed merging scale and $\mu_\mathrm{R}^2 = \mu_\mathrm{F}^2 = \frac{1}{2} (Q^2 + \langle p_\mathrm{T}^2\rangle)$ as in eq. \eqref{eq023:avg_pt}, \item UMEPS with fixed merging scale and $\mu_\mathrm{R}^2 = \mu_\mathrm{F}^2 = \frac{1}{2} (Q^2 + \langle p_\mathrm{T}^2\rangle)$ as in eq. \eqref{eq023:avg_pt}. \end{itemize} The scale choice of eq. \eqref{eq016:muF_Q2+pT2} and the dynamical merging scale both contribute to the low-virtuality phase-space, and using both options led to too much of the desired effect.
+Reflecting the above discussion, we consider three separate merging setups: \begin{itemize} \item CKKW-L with dynamic merging scale as in eq. \eqref{eq2.26:DynamicTMS} and $ \mu_\mathrm{R}^2 = \mu_\mathrm{F}^2 = Q^2$, \item CKKW-L with fixed merging scale and $\mu_\mathrm{R}^2 = \mu_\mathrm{F}^2 = \frac{1}{2} (Q^2 + H_\mathrm{T}^2)$ as in eq. \eqref{eq3.3:muF_Q2+pT2}, \item UMEPS with fixed merging scale and $\mu_\mathrm{R}^2 = \mu_\mathrm{F}^2 = \frac{1}{2} (Q^2 + H_\mathrm{T}^2)$ as in eq. \eqref{eq3.3:muF_Q2+pT2}. \end{itemize} The scale choice of eq. \eqref{eq3.3:muF_Q2+pT2} and the dynamical merging scale both contribute to the low-virtuality phase space, and using both options led to too much of the desired effect.
 A setup with only one of these options lead to most realistic modelling in our studies, thus we only consider the three options listed above.